What is a Morton’s neuroma?

 What does surgery involve?

 This procedure is usually performed as a day case.
 It is normally performed under general anaesthetic and frequently combined with a local anaesthetic block for pain relief.

 A small incision (2 to 3 cm) is made on the top of the foot.
 The thickened nerve is removed by cutting it out.
 The skin is then closed using dissolvable stitches and a bulky dressing is applied.
-You will be allowed to walk on the operated foot.
+You will be allowed to walk on the operated foot in an orthopaedic shoe for the first 2 weeks.
 It is important to keep the foot elevated as much as possible especially for the first 3 days.

 Aftercare and FAQs

 You will usually be able to go home when you feel ready.
 You will need to arrange for someone to drive you home.
 You should try to have a friend or relative stay with you for the first 24 hours.
 You will be followed-up in clinic 12 to 14 days after surgery to check the wound and reduce the foot dressing.

 Wound care – The bulky dressing should be kept clean and dry until your clinic appointment.

 Walking - You will be able to walk on the day of your surgery unless advised otherwise.
 You may mobilise freely around the house but long walks or standing for long periods should be avoided.

 Work - If you have a sedentary job you should be able to return to work within 2 weeks.
 If your job is physical, you may need to stay off work for at least 3 weeks.